 It’s no secret that small group instruction is where it’s at!
 Teachers have kids working in small groups with guided reading, guided math, writer’s workshop, science labs, literacy workstations, and more.
 One small group option not in this list is literature circles, and although literature circles have been around a while, there are many teachers who haven’t put them into practice.
-Today, I’d like to delve into this topic a bit more and hopefully, offer you tips that will excite both you and your students.
+Today, I’ll delve into this topic a bit more and hopefully, offer you tips that to excite both you and your students.

 Whole Group Mini Lesson (20 minutes)